For additional reading:

-This page is a list of resources to help those around survivors of gendered / raced harm begin or continue learning about good ways to respond.
+This page began as a list of resources to help those around survivors of gendered / raced harm begin or continue learning about good ways to respond.

 As anyone who has begun the process of supporting survivors will no doubt have perceived, distinct bystander patterns emerge.